 - Access to PLI incentives

-- R&D support for building indigenous drone tech
+- R&D support for building indigenous spraying drones

 - Collaboration opportunities with Marut Drones on real-world drone use cases